How to Buy Discount Raging Waters Los Angeles Tickets: 5 Cheap Ways

 Raging Waters Los Angeles (San Dimas) is the largest waterpark in California, and it’s a fantastic stop for families with kids of all ages.
-There are plenty of family-friendly events, exciting attractions, and thrilling rides that offer endless summer fun.
+Family-friendly events, exciting attractions, and thrilling rides offer endless summer fun.

 From a 30,000-square-foot Kid’s Kingdom to the state’s only hydromagnetic water coaster, the Aqua Rocket, a trip here will leave you with amazing memories.
-Thankfully, discount Raging Waters Los Angeles tickets are available so that you don’t have to pay full price for a fun day out in the sun.
+Thankfully, discounted Raging Waters Los Angeles tickets are available, so you don’t have to pay the full price for a fun day out in the sun.

 Imagine flying straight through the twisting Thunder Rapids or riding a raft through a completely dark tunnel with a 600-foot plunge.
 Or step up to the heart-pounding plunge from the new Bombs Away drop tube, where you’ll fall 26 feet per second.
 Or coast casually along an 18-foot-wide tropical river on the Amazon Adventure.

-There’s fun for the whole family packed inside, so get ready to have a blast and make some amazing memories you’ll cherish for years to come.
+Inside, there’s fun for the whole family, so get ready to have a blast and make some amazing memories you’ll cherish for years to come.

 Gate Prices for Raging Waters Tickets

-Raging Waters is not only California’s biggest theme park; it’s also one of the most popular in the United States.
-Ticket prices vary each year and can even change throughout the season, but the average gate prices for admission to raging waters are as follows.
+Raging Waters is California’s biggest water park and one of the most popular in the United States.
+Ticket prices vary each year and can even change throughout the season, but the average gate prices for admission to Raging Waters are as follows.

 • Children ages 2 and under are free